White House directs Agriculture Department to extend farmer bailout money to lobster industry

 The White House had resisted calls from Maine’s representatives to protect the industry.
 Sens.
 Susan Collins (R) and Angus King (I) and Reps.
 Chellie Pingree (D) and Jared Golden (D) had all urged the Trump administration to consider financial relief for the industry as of last fall.

-At a meeting in Maine in early June, the president listened to complaints from lobster fishermen and Maine’s former Republican governor, Paul LePage.
+At a meeting in Maine earlier this month, the president listened to complaints from lobster fishermen and Maine’s former Republican governor, Paul LePage.
 Told about the tariff problems facing lobster fishermen, Trump responded: “I got it.
 That’s an easy one to handle.
 That’s, like, easy.”

-The new White House order directs the Department of Agriculture to extend assistance to the industry’s fishermen and producers caught in the trade crossfire.
-The order also instructed the department to update the White House monthly on China’s progress in meeting its purchase requirements, with respect to U.S. seafood, under its “phase one” pact.
-It also authorizes U.S. Trade Representative Robert Lighthizer to enact “reciprocal retaliatory tariffs” on seafood exports from China, should China not meet its seafood purchase agreement under the “Phase One” trade deal signed by the two superpowers earlier this year.
+The new White House order directs the Agriculture Department to extend assistance to the industry’s fishermen and producers caught in the trade crossfire.
+The order also instructed the department to update the White House monthly on China’s progress in meeting its purchase requirements, with respect to U.S. seafood, under its “phase one” pact, and authorizes U.S. Trade Representative Robert E. Lighthizer to enact “reciprocal retaliatory tariffs” on seafood exports from China, should China not meet its seafood purchase agreement under the “Phase One” trade deal signed by the two superpowers earlier this year.

 In mid-January, Trump and Chinese Vice Premier Liu He signed the “phase one” trade pact, with the expectation that further negotiations were to come.
-That was before the coronavirus pandemic took root in China and the United States, further straining political ties between the two superpowers and plunging the U.S. economy in the worst recession in decades.
+That was before the coronavirus pandemic took root in China and the United States, further straining political ties between the two superpowers and plunging the U.S. economy into its worst recession in decades.